tranchess/contract-core/spec/README_FUND.md

 Calling `create` will perform the following steps:

 1. Transfer the underlying asset to `PrimaryMarket` contract
-1. Convert the current state of creation and redemption of the account to the latest conversion
+1. Rebalance the current state of creation and redemption of the account to the latest version
 1. Update the amount of underlying asset waiting for creation
 1. Update the total received amount of underlying asset in the current day and emit a `Created` event